 Some combinations of permissions cannot be encoded for MXLEN=32, and are not useful when MXLEN=64.
 These cases are defined to return useful minimal sets of permissions, which may be no permissions.

 Future extensions may allow more combinations of permissions, especially for MXLEN=64.

-The common rules are:
+The rules from [Table 36](#) must be followed when removing permissions.